wp-plugins/rdp-wiki-press-embed/readme.txt

 1. A page that list all the wiki content that is embedded on the site.
 2. A look at the wiki embed settings page.
-3. A way to embed a media wiki page inside your site.
-4. Wiki page shortcode helper form
+3. Wiki page shortcode embed helper form
-5. PediaPress book shortcode helper form
+4. PediaPress book shortcode embed helper form

 == Changelog ==